Accounting is one of the areas where automation and digitization can save a lot of time.

 You can even book your expenses based on purchase orders (and not wait for invoices).
 This will allow you to get an overview of your company’s fiscal situation much earlier (and close the books faster).

 Automated solutions help to avoid errors that are common in paper based processes.
 For example, Telema eFlow checks automatically, if invoice data matches with the respective data in your ERP.
 Are supplier bank accounts, payment reference numbers and payment terms matching with the data on supplier cards?
 In addition, the system checks duplicates, tax calculations and dates.

-Telema eFlow is a convenient tool for electronic invoice approval and cost allocation.
+Telema eFlow is a convenient tool for e-invoice approval processes and cost allocation.
 With eFlow you can implement all these best practices in your organization.